khulnasoft/devkit/docs/build-repro.md

 ```

 <!-- TODO: s/master/v0.13/ -->
-The `rewrite-timestamp` option is only available in the `master` branch of BuildKit.
+The `rewrite-timestamp` option is only available in the `master` branch of DevKit.
 See [v0.12 documentation](https://github.com/khulnasoft/devkit/blob/v0.12/docs/build-repro.md#caveats) for dealing with timestamps
-in BuildKit v0.12 and v0.11.
+in DevKit v0.12 and v0.11.

 See also the [documentation](/frontend/dockerfile/docs/reference.md#devkit-built-in-build-args) of the Dockerfile frontend.